Chief Medical Examiner

 El Paso, Texas 79905

-Phone (915) 532-1447
+Phone (915) 273-3403

-- Careers in Forensic Science
+Careers Options Forensic Science

-- Criminalists work with "physical" evidence such as fibers, hairs, body fluids, drugs and alcohol, bullets, etc. They may compare evidence found at a scene or on or near an alleged perpetrator with evidence found on a decedent's body.
+Criminalists work with "physical" evidence such as fibers, hairs, body fluids, drugs and alcohol, bullets, etc. They may compare evidence found at a scene or on or near an alleged perpetrator with evidence found on a decedent's body.
 They can specialize in their respective fields such as toxicology, trace evidence, DNA, ballistics, etc. These forensic scientists have a bachelor's or a master's degree in the medical field or in forensic science.

-- Medical Death Investigator:
+Medical Death Investigator:

 This is a dentist who specializes in the application of dental science to the identification of unknown human remains.
 They may also evaluate bite marks.
 This job requires a doctorate in medical dentistry.

-- Forensic Psychologist/ Forensic Psychiatrist:
+Forensic Psychologist/ Forensic Psychiatrist:

-- Forensic Pathologist (Medical Examiner):
+Forensic Pathologist (Medical Examiner):